0xdefh/0xdefh.github.io/_posts/2024-07-05-OSINT Investigation Case 0x00.md

     YOUTUBE --> LGBTUSSCOM
     UKESEME --> HAUNGUYEN
     UKESEME --> HAUNGUYENFB
+    UKESEME --> UKESEMEEMAIL
+    UKESEMEEMAIL --> UKESEMEUSER
+    UKESEMEUSER --> HAUNGUYEN
+    UKESEMEUSER --> HAUNGUYENYAHOO
     HAUNGUYEN --> USSV
     HAUNGUYEN --> MCARE
     HAUNGUYENFB --> HAUNGUYEN
+    HAUNGUYENYAHOO --> HAUNGUYEN
     USSV <-- using --> GOOGLAANLYTIC
     USSV --> USERNAME
     USERNAME --> HAUNGUYEN
 ```

-## Conclusion & The Gap in our Analyst & Report

 We know, we should have show a link analysis diagram, but we don't have the bugdet to

 1. What is the Google Analytics ID of this website? -> `UA-58475948-1`
 2. What is the origin hosting IP address of the website? -> `45.32.121.177`
-3. What did the website’s owner claim as the reason the website closed forever -> ``
+3. What did the website’s owner claim as the reason the website closed forever -> `The owner shut down on his own, to comply with the Facebook Policy`
 4. This website used to have an alternative login method.
 What was the login
-method and the application ID associated with it? ->
+method and the application ID associated with it? -> `Facebook Oauth 2.0 and Client ID: 1690686991192609`
-5. Identify a potential admin of the website or the related community ->
+5. Identify a potential admin of the website or the related community -> `Hau Nguyen`

 ### The Gap in our Analysis

-For every intelligence analysis there will be a gap in the analysis, aware of those gap help us
+For every intelligence analysis there will be a gap in the analysis, aware of those gap help us realize

-### Report